ballerina-platform/module-ballerinax-oracledb/examples/online-shop/README.md

 ## Overview
 This example demonstrates how to use the ballerina oracledb module to execute, query and call etc. in an oracle database.

+Here a sample database is used to demonstrate the functionalities.
+This sample database models an imaginary shop that sells computer hardware and database have six tables namely `CUSTOMERS`, `CONTACTS`, `EMPLOYEES`, `PRODUCTS`, `ORDERS` and `ORDERITEMS`.

+The shop have customer information including name, address etc. with their respective contact details.
+It also maintains an employee list of the shop.
+Once a customer place an order with different order items chose from the products list, the shop can follow and update the order status to several stages like `Pending`, `Shipped` or `Cancelled`.

 ## Implementation

 These are HTTP RESTful services used to insert, create, and retrieve data of a sample database.